-&lt;sup>\We thank Michele Fioretti, Jean-Francois Houde, Alessandro Iaria, Gaston Illanes, Sarah Johnston, Fernando Luco, Simon Martin, Francesca Molinari, Nicolas Schutz, Howard Smith, Frank Verboven and audiences at IIOC 2018, Midwest Macro 2018, EARIE 2018, Midwest IO Fest, University of Rochester-Simon, NAMES 2019, EEA-ESEM 2019, Universite de Montreal, Virtual IO Seminar, DICE-University of Dusseldorf and Yale for valuable comments.
-We especially thank Chris Sullivan for many insightful suggestions that improved the paper.
-We also thank Renata Gaineddenova and Howard Hsu for excellent research assistance.
+^{}We thank the editor and three anonymous referees, Flavio Delbono, Michele Fioretti, Jean-Francois Houde, Alessandro Iaria, Gaston Illanes, Sarah Johnston, Fernando Luco, Simon Martin, Francesca Molinari, Nicolas Schutz, Howard Smith, Frank Verboven and audiences at IIOC 2018, Midwest Macro 2018, EARIE 2018, Midwest IO Fest, University of Rochester-Simon, SEA 2019, NAMES 2019, EEA-ESEM 2019, Universite de Montreal, Virtual IO Seminar, DICE-University of Dusseldorf and Yale for valuable comments.
+We especially thank Chris Sullivan for many insightful suggestions that improved the article.
+We also thank Renata Gaineddenova and Howard Hsu for their excellent research assistance.
 Support for this research was provided by the University of Wisconsin-Madison, Office of the Vice Chancellor for Research and Graduate Education with funding from the Wisconsin Alumni Research Foundation.
 All estimates and analyses in this article based on IRI data are by the authors and not by IRI.
 All estimates and analyses in this article based on Bank of Italy data are by the authors and not by the Bank of Italy.

-&lt;sup>†Department of Economics, University of Wisconsin-Madison. duartefilho@wisc.edu.
+[†]Department of Economics, University of North Carolina-Chapel Hill. duartema@unc.edu.

-&lt;sup>‡Department of Economics, University of Wisconsin-Madison. magnolfi@wisc.edu.
+[‡]Department of Economics, University of Wisconsin-Madison. magnolfi@wisc.edu.

-&lt;sup>§Department of Economics, University of Warwick. c.roncoroni@warwick.ac.uk
+[§]Department of Economics, University of Warwick. c.roncoroni@warwick.ac.uk